-Outside Dates: Between the Saturday nearest September 24 (September 22) and the last Sunday in January (January 27).
+Outside Dates: Between the Saturday nearest September 24 (September 27) and the last Sunday in January (January 25).

-Hunting Seasons and Duck Limits: The season may not exceed 60 days, with a daily bag limit of 6 ducks, including no more than 4 mallards (no more than 2 of which may be females), 3 mottled ducks, 2 scaup, 1 black duck, 1 pintail, 2 canvasbacks, 2 wood ducks, and 2 redheads.
+Hunting Seasons and Duck Limits: The season may not exceed 60 days, with a daily bag limit of 6 ducks, including no more than 4 mallards (no more than 2 of which may be females), 3 mottled ducks, 1 black duck, 1 pintail, 3 wood ducks, and 2 redheads.
+For scaup, the daily bag limit may be 2 for up to 20 consecutive hunting days, which may be split according to applicable zones/split duck hunting configurations approved for each State, and 1 for the remainder of the season.
+The season for canvasbacks is closed.
+A daily bag limit of 2 scaup may also be included in the 6-bird daily bag limit for designated youth-hunt days.